The Blonde Hedgehog – Alderney

 Style: Jane Austen meets World of Interiors

 Rooms: Just nine rooms and suites.
-There is also a 3 bedroom cottage that is perfect for families.
+There is also a 3 bedroom cottage that is perfect for families, or a detached, 4 bedroom farmhouse that sleeps up to 10 people.

 Ideal For: Escaping it all and enjoying the slower pace of life.